 Tight hip flexors can cause pain and performance issues.
 The hip flexors are a group of muscles that include the iliopsoas, as well as the rectus femoris.
 They work to bring the legs and body together, which helps you complete your ab exercises, lifting your knees and bringing your thighs toward your stomach.

-Since these movements are essential for running, it’s important to keep your hip flexors loose and limber.
+It’s important to keep your hip flexors loose and limber.
 Tight hips increase your risk for injury because there is an increased demand on body tissue that don’t move properly.
+Many common lower back problems often stem from tight hips.

 Signs You May Have Tight Hip Flexors